 Three Tips for your Social Media Marketing Management

 You’ve been investing in Social Media for some time now.
-You send content to your profiles and pages regularly and have seen some response from your contacts.
+You send content to your profiles and pages regularly and have seen some responses from your contacts.
 However, despite all your efforts, you are not seeing any real change in business or SEO from your social media investment, which can be a little frustrating.

-There are a few rules that apply to most, if not all, social media platforms to obtain the best results for your businesses bottom line.
+There are a few rules that apply to most, if not all, social media platforms to obtain the best results for your business’s bottom line.
 Take a look and see how you can rev up your social media marketing.

 Dot those I’s and Cross those T’s

 When you take the time to work in the social media space, the best rule of thumb is to start at the beginning.
-When you build your page or profiles, be sure to fill out all the information you can fill out, names, addresses, contact info, websites and other external links.
+When you build your page or profiles, be sure to fill out all the information you can fill out, names, addresses, contact info, websites, and other external links.
 Be sure to include your marketing message wherever you can as well as your logo and any other attention-grabbing graphics to draw in potential page visitors.

 Choose a Marketing Message

-It’s really about what you want to say when you’re talking Social Media content and what your universal marketing message, or central theme, is.
-This central theme needs to be supported and shared with each and every post, tweet, blog or comment.
-To clarify, think about a brand like McDonalds and their “I’m Loving It” campaign.
+It’s really about what you want to say when you’re talking about Social Media content and what your universal marketing message, or central theme, is.
+This central theme needs to be supported and shared with each and every post, tweet, blog, or comment.
+To clarify, think about a brand like McDonald’s and their “I’m Loving It” campaign.
 Beyond the catchy tune, each of their ads supports how their customers are, in fact, “loving” their products.
 The text and setting may change, but the idea remains the same across the entire campaign.
 Your social media content push should follow the same rule of thumb to build momentum and interest within your target market.

 You still have to do more than just post content with a clear marketing message on your social media sites.
-You need to respond to any comments or questions you may get about your posts and shares, you need to read others comments and posts and share your opinion.
-You are your brand in the social media-sphere.
+You need to respond to any comments or questions you may get about your posts and shares, you need to read other’s comments and posts and share your opinion.
+You are your brand in the social media sphere.

 It’s the ability to interact with a real person within a company that separates social media marketing from any other marketing solution.
-That means you need to put in the time, check in to your sites regularly (daily) and let your contacts know that you’re not only sharing great info about your industry and your brand, but that you are truly interested in what they have to say.
+That means you need to put in the time, check in to your sites regularly (daily), and let your contacts know that you’re not only sharing great info about your industry and your brand but that you are truly interested in what they have to say.